 Simulink displays the Configuration Parameters dialog box.

-In the Select tree on the left
+In the Select tree on the left side

-set the Simulation range checking diagnostic
+Simulation range checking

 Click OK to apply your changes and close the Configuration Parameters dialog box.